 - 1. To understand the basic concepts of the stresses and strains for different materials and strength of structural elements. - 2.
-To know the development of internal forces and resistance mechanism for one dimensional and two dimensional structural elements. - 3.
+To know the development of internal forces and resistance mechanism for one dimensional and two-dimensional structural elements. - 3.
 To analyse and understand different internal forces and stresses induced due to representative loads on structural elements. - 4.
-To analyse and understand principal stresses due to the combination of two dimensional stresses on an element and failure mechanisms in materials. - 5.
-To evaluate the behavior of torsional members, columns and struts.
+To determine slope and deflections of beams. - 5.
+To evaluate the behaviour of torsion members, columns and struts.

-Simple Stresses and Strain:

-Introduction, Definition and concept and of stress and strain.
-Hooke's law, Stress-Strain diagrams for ferrous and non-ferrous materials, factor of safety, Elongation of tapering bars of circular and rectangular cross sections, Elongation due to self weight.
+Simple Stresses and Strain: Introduction, Definition and concept and of stress and strain.
+Hooke's law, Stress-Strain diagrams for ferrous and non-ferrous materials, factor of safety, Elongation of tapering bars of circular and rectangular cross sections, Elongation due to self-weight.
 Saint Venant's principle, Compound bars, Temperature stresses, Compound section subjected to temperature stresses, state of simple shear, Elastic constants and their relationship.

 Compound Stresses: Introduction, state of stress at a point, General two dimensional stress system, Principal stresses and principal planes.
-Mohr's circle of stresses
+Mohr's circle of stresses.
+Theory of failures: Max.
+Shear stress theory and Max. principal stress theory.